 - What will I feel during this procedure?

 - Are there side effects from the procedure?

 What is Radioimmunotherapy and how is it used?

-Several new radioimmunotherapy agents are under development or in clinical trials.
-Potential uses for RIT include the treatment of prostate cancer, melanoma, ovarian cancer, leukemia, high-grade brain glioma and colorectal cancer.
+Doctors are developing new RIT agents, some of which are in clinical trials.
+Potential uses for RIT include treatments for melanoma, ovarian cancer, leukemia, high-grade brain glioma , and colorectal cancer.

 Who will be involved in this procedure?